 I Thought Of You Last Night: see 'Baby It's Too Late Now'.

 I Took A Trip On A Gemini Spaceship (Cowboy): from Heathen.
 Deepsky's Space Cowboy Remix is available on the 'Everyone Says 'Hi'' promo-only 12" (ISO/Columbia CAS 59068).
+This remix was released on CD only an in-house promo CDR, together with Deepsky's Space Cowboy Dub and Deepsky's Cowboy Vocal Edit.
 Performed live on some of the 2002 concerts.

 I Wanna Be Your Dog (Stooges): played occasionally on the American and Australian leg of the 1987 Glass Spider tour and released on the Glass Spider video and He Never Let Us Down (Wildcat BOW 5-6/6-7) bootleg.